GT9505/MONet/README.md

 # MONet
-MONet: Using Multi-label Classification to Improve Object Detection
+Using Multi-label Classification to Improve Object Detection

 MONet is modified based on [py-R-FCN-priv](https://github.com/soeaver/py-RFCN-priv), thanks for soeaver's job.